Updated May 15, 2023

 Calculating Investment Return In Excel

-Investment return or majorly called Return on Investment (in short ROI) is the basic mathematical and financial calculation which we all have done in our earlier times in School.
+Investment return, or majorly called Return on Investment (in short ROI), is the basic mathematical and financial calculation we all have done in our earlier times in School.
 But we have not tried this on Excel.
-Calculating investment return is the way to find out how much amount or the percentage returns the investor will receive on the basis of the amount is being invested for the given time period.
-There are different ways to find the investment return or ROI depending upon the type of input we have.
-Which we will be seeing that in below examples and descriptions below as well.
+Calculating Investment Return In Excel is the way to determine how much or the percentage returns the investor will receive based on the amount being invested for the given time period.
+There are different ways to find the investment return or ROI depending on our input type.
+We will see that in below examples and descriptions below as well.

 How to Use Calculating Investment Return In Excel?

 Considering the mathematical expression of calculating Return on Investment (ROI), we have different ways to find it.
 But the most widely used method for finding ROI is shown below.
 Return on Investment can be the amount gained from the market, or it can be the percentage by which we have gained the investment using the below formulas;

 ROI = (Final Invested – Investment Amount)/ Investment Amount

 ROI % = (Final Invested – Investment Amount)/ Investment Amount x 100

 Where, Investment Amount – As clear the amount which is an investment into scheme or business